 Research with monkeys

 Monkeys are used in research only when it is not possible to use other species.
-They are employed primarily in studies into the disorders, structure and function of the brain, and in research to produce a vaccine for HIV/AIDS.
+They are employed primarily in studies into the disorders, structure and function of the brain, and in research aimed at developing vaccines or treatments for severe infectious diseases.
 Monkeys are needed for this work because they are so closely related to humans.

 In studies of the safety of drug candidates before being used in humans documentation according to GLP (Good Laboratory Practice) is required.
 Monkeys are used only in cases where the drug authorities require that these tests are performed on monkeys.